 Bissell is a leader when it comes to tackling pet-problems, and the Cleanview lives up to the standard.

-It has powerful suction, excellent for picking up hair and getting the litter off the floor.
+It has powerful suction; excellent for picking up hair and getting the litter off the floor.
+Moreover, it’s washable filter will help minimize the spread of allergens inside your dwelling.

 This a bagless corded vacuum that comes with multiple filters to separate the smallest dust particles.